 7 Android App Development Best Practices [Business Leaders’ Guide]

 Developing an app is a hefty investment and quite an undertaking, so it’s needless to say that you must go in prepared.

 This guide should help get you started.

-It should give you an idea of what goes into Android app development (on a high-level, of course) so that you can converse with your app development partner easily, set realistic expectations and start developing an effective project plan.
+It should give you an idea of what goes into the development process (on a high-level, of course) so that you can converse with your app development partner easily, set realistic expectations and start developing an effective project plan.

 1. You Have The Idea.
 Now Back It Up With A Solid Business Plan.